No Links to Poor Richard's Almanac? Major Fail, Mr. Franklin!

 For an SEO consultant in Rhode Island (just as for any business), it’s important to leverage all possible marketing channels to reach potential clients.
 Word of mouth and references from website design firms and various website and internet solution providers can be key.
 With this in mind, I recently met with a local RI marketer who may be able to help me with some SEO consulting references, and in the process, I might be able to help him with his clients in RI search optimize their websites.
 He mentioned he has been doing a lot of on-page optimization for his firm’s marketing services, and even with little to no link building, they are ranking well and getting some good leads.

 This prompted me to take a look at whether I rank for any terms people local to me care about, and I don’t.
-In fact, I have to confess that, while one might think I must be doing all kinds of crazy things to optimize this blog Full article»
+In fact, I have to confess that, while one might think I must be doing all kinds of crazy things to optimize this blog Read on »